 Bursting with vibrant colors, untamed textures, and a carefree spirit, these delightful bouquets bring a sense of natural allure to any occasion.
 From weddings to casual gatherings, wildflower bouquets are poised to become the go-to choice for those seeking a fresh and enchanting aesthetic.
 Join us as we show you just how perfect these wildflower bouquets are and how to make your very own.

 To create this wildflower wedding bouquet look, we used our Wildflower Wedding DIY Combo Box.
 The pack contains seven set products- daisy and button feverfew, stock, thistle, veronica, craspedia and bupleurum greens.
-It also includes “grower’s choice” bunches of other wildflower varieties, which are determined by season and farm availability.
-For example, we received cornflower, honey bracelet and wax flower in our order.
+It also includes "grower's choice" bunches of other wildflower varieties, which are determined by season and farm availability.

 Supplies You'll Need: